 While the primary objective of an employee pulse survey is to measure engagement, they also gradually become a source of augmenting engagement.
 As contributing to these surveys becomes a part of one’s routine and employees see that their responses are actually making a difference in real time, their engagement is likely to go up and their commitment will also increase.

 Another purpose of a pulse survey is to have directed focus.
-More often than not, an annual survey seeks to cover every aspect of employee experience and the focus on a few aspects of high importance diminishes.
-Pulse surveys, on the other hand, enable organizations to work at a micro level and fix one employee experience parameter at a time with a directed focus.
-This way, each aspect of engagement gets equal attention and is able to add to a positive experience.
+Your annual survey is likely to cover every aspect of employee experience and the focus on a few aspects of high importance diminishes.
+Pulse surveys, on the other hand, can help you work at a micro level and fix one employee experience parameter at a time with a directed focus.
+This way, you can give equal attention to each aspect of engagement to add to a positive experience.

 Based on the number of questions, you can decide how frequently the survey should go out.
 Invariably, length and frequency are inversely proportional.
 This means that the lesser the number of questions, the more frequently it can be conducted, without survey fatigue kicking in.
 For instance, if an organization just has one question, it can even send surveys on a daily basis.

 Determining the frequency will also help in deciding the cadence.
 While an organization might decide that it will send the survey once a week, but also deciding which day of every week it should go is equally important.
 This invariably creates a recall value for employees, and they expect the survey on that particular day and are prepared to answer.
 Catching them off guard on any random day will negatively impact the completion rate.

 To create a survey, it is important to identify the parameters that need to be measured.
 While a long survey might capture all parameters at once, a shorter one like a pulse survey needs to be crisp and direct.
 Based on the frequency and length, you can pick one theme like satisfaction or wellness or some other and share questions on the same for a particular time frame.